caltechlibrary/irdmtools/feeds-demo/README.md

 5. Make sure Pandoc is installed (see https://pandoc.org for details)
     a.
 Test to confirm it is running and installed
     b.
 Create an appropriate account if neccessary with admin provilleges
-6. Create the needed environment files, e.g. authors.env, data.env and thesis.env
+6. Create the needed environment files as described above, e.g. authors.env, data.env and thesis.env
+7. Change into the feeds-demo directory

 At this point you should be able to run the following scripts to harvest and build the feeds

-1. ./setup_databases.bash (only need to run this the first time)
+1. ./setup_datasets.bash (only need to run this the first time)
-2. ./make_datasets.bash (this is run each to to refresh the data)
+2. ./make_datasets.bash (this is run each to to refresh our collections)
 3. ./make_site.bash (this is done to stage the website from current state of databases)
-4. Use the s5cmd to copy/sync to your S3 bucket
+4. If you are deploying to an S3 bucket use the s5cmd to copy/sync your site

-The premise is to recreate feeds.library.caltech.edu (version 1) by first harvesting an RDM implementation of our EPrints repositories into a dataset collection(s) using the EPrints datastruct crosswalked from RDM.
-This is done with rdmutil to get a list of keys in the RDM repository, then uses rdm2eprints to harvest the contents into a dataset collection.
-Note the dataset collections are defined to use Postgres as the JSON store running on localhost.
-The next step is to generate the directory structure and populate all the JSON files used to build the site.
-This is done by ysing dsquery taking advantage of Postgres's SQL dialect to create lists of JSON objects that make up feeds.